odilonferreira/move-it/README.md

 # Move-it!

-Move-it is a application that will usefful for users of pomodoro technique.
+Move-it is an application that will be useful for users of pomodoro technique.
 More details about this technique read [this](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 The application contains a countdown that starts in 25 minutes.